compass rose

 How did the Accidental Cruiser go cruising?

-4. Bought a boat and went sailing*
+4. Buy a boat and go sailing*

 *In retrospect, our first year spent largely in the British and US Virgin Islands was a kind of shakedown for us and for the boat as the sailing there is a little more protected and easier than elsewhere in the Caribbean.